-We are great believers of making the best of every situation no matter how dire and believe that there are still ways that care homes can make Easter a special time for their residents, despite being away from loved ones.
+We are great believers in making the best of every situation and believe that there are still ways that care homes can make Easter a special time for their residents.

 5 Lockdown Friendly Easter Activities

 Bingo is a fabulously simple and adaptable activity, so why not create an Easter edition for your residents!